-At the network's edge, each CESC is able to host one -or more- service VNFs, directly applying to the users of a specific operator.
+At the network's edge, each CESC is able to host one or more service VNFs, directly applying to the users of a specific operator.
 Similarly, VNFs can be instantiated inside the Main DC and be parts of a Service Function Chaining (SFC) procedure.
-The Light DC can be used to "implement" different functional splits of the Small Cells, as well as to support the mobile edge applications of the end-users.
-Simultaneously, 5G ESSENCE proposes the development of small cell management functions as VNFs, which run in the Main DC and coordinate a fixed "pool" of shared radio resources, instead of considering that each small cell station has its own set of resources.
+The Light DC can be used to "implement: different functional splits of the Small Cells as well as to support the mobile edge applications of the end-users.
+At the same time, 5G ESSENCE proposes the development of small cell management functions as VNFs, which run in the Main DC and coordinate a fixed "pool" of shared radio resources, instead of considering that each small cell station has its own set of resources.

-The CESC Manager (CESCM) is responsible for coordinating and supervising the use, the performance and the delivery of both radio resources and services.
+The CESC Manager (CESCM) is responsible for coordinating and supervising the use, the performance, and the delivery of both radio resources and services.
 It controls the interactions between the infrastructure (CESCs, Edge DC) and the network operators.
-Also, it handles Service Level Agreements (SLAs) while on an architectural basis CESCM encompasses telemetry and analytics as "fundamental tools for efficiently managing the overall network".
-The Virtualised Infrastructure Manager (VIM) (see Fig.5) is responsible for controlling the NFV Infrastructure (NFVI), which includes the computing, storage and network resources of the Edge DC.
+Also, it handles Service Level Agreements (SLAs), while on an architectural basis, CESCM encompasses telemetry and analytics as fundamental tools for efficiently managing the overall network.
+The Virtualised Infrastructure Manager (VIM) (see Fig. 5) is responsible for controlling the NFV Infrastructure (NFVI), which includes the computing, storage and network resources of the Edge DC.

 Fig. 5.
-The 5G ESSENCE High-Level Architecture
+The 5G ESSENCE high level achitecture

-It should be mentioned that 5G ESSENCE does not only propose the development and adaptation of the multitenant CESC platform, the virtualization infrastructure and the centralization of the software-defined radio resource management described above; it also "addresses" several aspects that affect performance in 5G virtualized environments such as virtual switching [30], VNF migration [31] and Machine Learning algorithms [32], which allow for orchestrating diverse types of lightweight virtual resources.
+It should be mentioned that 5G ESSENCE does not only propose the development and adaptation of the multitenant CESC platform, the virtualisation infrastructure and the centralisation of the software-defined radio resource management described above; it also "addresses" several aspects that affect performance in 5G virtualised environments such as virtual switching [31], VNF migration [32], and Machine Learning algorithms [33], which allow orchestrating diverse types of lightweight virtual resources.

-Last but not least, it is worth noting that the abovementioned two-tier architecture of 5G ESSENCE is well aligned with the current views on 5G architecture described by 5G-PPP in [33], where the infrastructure programmability and the split of control and user planes are identified as two "key logical architecture design paradigms for 5G" (as in [34]).
-First, 5G ESSENCE achieves infrastructure programmability by leveraging the virtualized computation resources available at the Edge DC.
-These resources will be used for hosting VNFs, tailored according to the needs of each tenant and on a per-slice basis [35].
-Network slicing enables network operators and service providers to realize, operate and manage different logical networks (slices) on top of the same physical infrastructure, while providing a diverse set of network/service level differentiation [36].
-Second, the Main DC allows centralizing and softwarizing control plane small cell functions to enable more efficient utilisation of radio resources coordinated among multiple CESCs [37].
-In addition to the abovementioned aspects, 5G ESSENCE contributes to other 5G architectural concepts identified in [33], such as for example the realization of the network slicing concept [38], which is a fundamental requirement of 5G ESSENCE for enabling that multiple tenants and vertical industries "share" the same CESC infrastructure.
+Last but not least, it is worth noting that the abovementioned two-tier architecture of 5G ESSENCE is well aligned with the current views on 5G architecture described by 5G-PPP in [34], where the infrastructure programmability and the split of control and user planes are identified as two key logical architecture design paradigms for 5G [35].
+First, 5G ESSENCE achieves infrastructure programmability by leveraging the virtualised computation resources available at the Edge DC.
+These resources will be used for hosting VNFs tailored according to the needs of each tenant, on a per-slice basis [36].
+Network slicing enables network operators and service providers to realise, operate and manage different logical networks (slices) on top of the same physical infrastructure, while providing a diverse set of network/service level differentiation [37].
+Second, the Main DC allows centralizing and softwarising control plane small cell functions to enable more efficient utilisation of radio resources coordinated among multiple CESCs [38].
+In addition to the abovementioned aspects, 5G ESSENCE contributes to other 5G architectural concepts identified in [34], such as e.g., the realisation of the network slicing concept [39], which is a fundamental requirement of 5G ESSENCE for enabling that multiple tenants and vertical industries share the same CESC infrastructure.